--Into the bowl of a food processor, add ¾ cup of the flour and the salt, and pulse to combine; add in the cold butter pieces along with the shortening, and pulse or process until a crumbly dough comes together.
+-Begin by preparing your crust: into the bowl of a food processor add ¾ cup of the flour along with the salt, and pulse to combine; add in the cold butter pieces along with the shortening, and pulse or process until a crumbly dough comes together.

 -Sprinkle in the remainder of the flour, and process for a several moments to incorporate that flour in.

--Dump the flour/butter/shortening mixture into a bowl; drizzle in the vodka/water mixture in small increments, and using a rubber spatula, fold the vodka/water into the dough, pressing it down until it is slightly tacky and moist, and comes together.
+-Dump the flour/butter/shortening mixture into a bowl; in small increments, drizzle in the vodka/water mixture, and using a rubber spatula, fold the vodka/water into the dough, pressing it down until it is slightly tacky and moist, and comes together.